Skip to content

 spotter scan --exclude-values playbook.yml

-Excluding Metadata
+Excluding metadata

 By default, CLI collects metadata (i.e., file names, line and column numbers, YAML markers) from Ansible content.
 This is needed for enriched user experience in the Spotter App and to get additional tips for improvements.
 If you want to use metadata just for displaying the scan output, which means that no data about your Ansible content structure is sent to the backend server, you can use the --exclude-metadata option.